tierpod/metatiles-cacher/README.md

 metatiles-cacher contains:

-1) metatiles_cacher - daemon for serving tiles from metatiles cache.
+1) metatiles-cacher - daemon for serving tiles from metatiles cache.
 If tile not found in cache, download from remote source and write to metatiles cache.

 Contains slippy-map based on [LeafLet][1] for png tiles.
 For vector tiles, you can use [Tangram][5] (download and put it in static directory).

-2) convert_latlong - converts latitude and longitude to z, x, y format
+2) convert-latlong - converts latitude and longitude to z, x, y format

 [Workflow][4]: